Can Hair Coloring Trigger Migraine?

 What a great question!
 Not being an expert on hair coloring, I decided to consult my daughter, who is a licensed cosmetologist specializing in hair coloring.
 She also happens to have chronic migraine.
 I figured if anyone could help us out, it would be her.
 I learned a lot.
 Hopefully, her wisdom will help you, too.

-But she didn't stop with just ingredients.
+My daughter didn't stop with just ingredients.
 She explained that the physical process of hair coloring could also be a trigger.

 The stylist must pull the hair tight to apply coloring to the root when applying an all-over color.
 This puts stress on the scalp.
 Using foils also requires pulling tightly on the hair dozens of times.
 Plus, the added weight of the foils themselves puts physical stress on the scalp.

-How can you identify your migraine triggers?
+How to identify your personal migraine triggers

-She recommends finding a quiet salon that does not offer manicures or chemical perms.
-Schedule the appointment during a slow time and arrive rested, hydrated, and not hungry.
+She recommends finding a quiet salon environment that does not offer manicures or chemical perms.
+Schedule your appointment during a slow time of the day.
+Arrive rested, hydrated, and not hungry.
 Choose an all-organic hair coloring and ask for an all-over color done by a licensed cosmetologist.
 It is the gentlest way to color your hair with the fewest potential triggers.
-Slowly experiment with other hair coloring services if you can tolerate basic coloring.
-Over time you will discover what services are tolerable and how to avoid the most toxic environments to minimize your trigger load.

 Good luck and happy, migraine-free hair coloring!